Environment

 Bridgestone Environmental Management Policy

-The Group has also established the Bridgestone Environmental Management Policy, which has been approved by the Global Sustainability Committee (GSC).
-The policy summarizes the Group’s environmental commitments based on the Environmental Mission Statement, and informs our decision-making when implementing Bridgestone’s environmental management system.
-The policy covers the management of waste and other environmental risks, monitoring environmental impact, assessing the Group’s environmental performance, regularly disclosing the performance data, and conducting due diligence in mergers and acquisitions, as well as activities demonstrating that they are in harmony with nature, value natural resources and reduce CO2 emissions.
-The policy applies to all Bridgestone employees, contractors, businesses, products and services, including manufacturing.
+Bridgestone has also established the Bridgestone Environmental Management Policy, which has been approved by the Global Sustainability Committee (GSC).
+The policy summarizes Bridgestone’s environmental commitments based on the Environmental Mission Statement, and informs its decision-making when implementing Bridgestone’s EMS.
+The policy covers the management of waste and other environmental risks, chemical management aimed at eliminating and reducing substances of concern in line with stakeholders’ requirements, environmental impact monitoring, assessment of Bridgestone’s environmental performance, regular disclosure of performance data, and due diligence in mergers and acquisitions, as well as actions to demonstrate that these areas are in harmony with nature in terms of the Kunming-Montreal Global Biodiversity Framework, and that they contribute to water, sanitation, and hygiene (WASH) initiatives in local communities, reduce the environmental impact of end-of-life products and otherwise value natural resources, and reduce CO2 emissions.
+The policy applies to all Bridgestone employees, contractors, businesses, products, and services, including manufacturing.

 Management Policy (Guideline of Environmental Activities in the Group) (3.1MB)